PaloAltoNetworks/pan-tort/README.md

-# Test Ouput Results Toolkit
+# Test Output Results Toolkit

 This utility is provided to enable Systems Engineers to load hashes from failed Ixia and/or Spirent security tests.
 It will then process the hashes against the Palo Alto Networks Threat Intelligence Cloud to determine the reason why the hash was not found/blocked/inidcated in the passing results.